Dr. Peterson Provides Supervision

 The advantage of working in a clinic or hospital is that clients will be provided for you (in some cases a low volume, in others a high volume) and you will have the resources of the hospital at your disposal.
 The disadvantage is that you will have set hours and oftentimes lower pay.
 Keep in mind that it is often harder to find opportunities in clinics

 and hospitals as they fill up fast and often have a longer hiring

 process.
 Sometimes hospital settings have more diverse clients, but sometimes your role within the organization may put you in situations where you are doing the same task over and over with very similar types of clients.
 For example in a hospital intake setting you will primarily be assessing patients for risk of self harm and criteria that may qualify them for admission and nothing else.

-The advantage to private practice is that you have the potential to make more money, will have more flexible hours, and there may be more opportunities available in terms of diversity in scope of practice.
+The advantage to private practice is that you have the potential to make more money, will have more flexible hours, there may be more opportunities available in terms of diversity in scope of practice, and you will have already established a client base by the time you are on your own.
 The start-up time may also include a faster process before you start working.
 The disadvantage is that you will have to market yourself (with assistance of your supervisor) and bring in your own clients.
 You may also receive referrals from other clinicians or your supervisor.

 Kansas City Psychotherapy offers some opportunities for combined marketing, office space, and supervision (like a hospital setting).
 The way your compensation works in private practice is that all client payments go through your supervisor and then you receive a pay check from your supervisor without taxes deducted.
 This means you will have to pay your own taxes (which is a fairly easy process).